tobyweston/blog/ghostwriter/CLI.md

 The system is designed to:

-- keep humans in control
+* keep humans in control
-- use retrieval instead of hallucination
+* use retrieval instead of hallucination
-- enforce clear argument structure
+* enforce clear argument structure
-- maintain your writing voice
+* maintain your writing voice
+* encourage deliberate editorial revision rather than rewrites